 These are taught in a structured session each day as well as through other areas of the curriculum.
 In writing, children are taught about letter formation, using cursive writing from an early age.
 As children become independent writers they are given opportunities to write for different purposes and audiences.

 Children are encouraged to punctuate their own writing.
 Spelling is taught, initially through phonics using the ‘Jolly Phonics scheme’ and ‘Letters and Sounds’ programme.
 Children practise shared and guided reading daily at school.
 We also have a home/school reading programme.
 Each child is given a record book in which his/her progress is monitored in reading and which also provides additional communication between parents and school.
 We have a lovely library which children are encouraged to borrow books from.
-The PTA have recently raised extra funds to re-stock the fiction books in the library and we now have a scanning system that children can use to take out books.
+The PTA have recently raised extra funds to re-stock the reference and fiction books in the library.

 The maths work within the school involves practical activities wherever possible.
 Teachers plan exciting lessons so that children can enhance their number recognition; use of calculations; understanding of shape, space, and measure; and data handling.
 Children develop their mathematical language whilst undertaking various activities.
 Children learn about various strategies that they can use to solve problems.
 Tasks are differentiated according to the ability of the children.